OverSauce/Rust-the-hal/README.md

 # Rust-the-hal
-Having some fun with Arduino Uno with no hal library, and in pure Rust
+Having some fun with Arduino Uno with no hardware abstraction layer library, and in pure Rust